Ways to Avoid the 10% Early Withdrawal Fee on Your IRA

 If you find yourself out of a job or, for some other reason, in a position where you have to pay your own medical insurance premiums, you can tap your retirement funds to cover the expense and not worry about the 10% early withdrawal penalty as long as you've been on unemployment for longer than twelve weeks.

-Finally, we arrive at the last early withdrawal penalty exemption for IRA owners and it is the one to which you should aspire: Living to 59.5 years old, at which point you can begin drawing down your account.
+Finally, we arrive at the last early withdrawal penalty exemption for IRA owners.
+This is the one to which you should aspire — living to 59.5 years old, at which point you can begin drawing down your account.
 This is the point at which you've crossed the finish line and are considered sufficiently close enough to retirement age that you don't need to worry about it.

-If you are thinking of making an early withdrawal from your IRA, make sure you consult with a qualified accountant, professional, registered investment advisor, or other professionals because the rules can be tricky.
+If you are thinking of making an early withdrawal from your IRA, make sure you consult with a qualified accountant, professional, registered investment advisor or other professional because the rules can be tricky.

 For example, the beneficiary of an IRA is subject to a five-year waiting period, measured in tax, not calendar, years during which a withdrawal cannot be exempt from the early withdrawal penalty even if it otherwise would have been.